People are able to enjoy a wide range of activities on our rivers and this page has a guide to access gates and how to care for the environment.

 We work hard to keep facilities tidy, but the cost of clearing dumped rubbish, car bodies and damaged facilities falls on the whole community.
-People found causing any damage will be prosecuted and if you see any illegal activity please notify the Police or HBRC.
+People found causing any damage will be prosecuted and if you see any illegal activity please notify the Police or the Regional Council.

-Access points: Clive Bridge, entry between the 2 bridges, HB Cycle Trails (connecting to Hastings i-Way).
+Access points: Clive Bridge, entry between the two bridges, HB Cycle Trails (connecting to Hastings i-Way).
 Horse trail to East Clive.

 The Waipawa River is the largest river crossing the Ruataniwha Plains.
 Its source is in the Ruahine Ranges and it runs north of and parallel to the Tukituki River before joining it downstream of Waipukurau.
 The vast gravel braided river system supplies much of the water for surrounding rural needs.